-We support creative projects and activities that explore the parallels between innovation in art and in science.
+Roche supports groundbreaking contemporary art, cultural projects and activities that explore the parallels between innovation in art and in science.
 The focus is on music, while also supporting the visual arts and architecture.
 We cultivate and foster intensive interactions with contemporary music and art as a means to express our commitment to innovation characterized by excellence, distinctiveness and passion.

+Both Roche Commissions and Young Commissions occur on alternating years.
 The outstanding works of music produced by composers commissioned by Roche are an enduring expression of our commitment to innovation, both in science and in the arts.

 Read more about Roche Young Commissions